microfocus-idol/idol-rich-media-tutorials/tutorials/introduction/PART_I.md

 Or simply click [`stop`](http://localhost:14000/a=queueInfo&queueAction=stop&queueName=process).

-*N.B.* If your Media Server is running multiple processes, you can supply a [token parameter](https://www.microfocus.com/documentation/idol/IDOL_12_3/MediaServer_12.3_Documentation/Help/index.html#Actions/General/_ACI_QueueInfo_Token.htm) to the above action.
+If your Media Server is running multiple processes, you can supply a [token parameter](https://www.microfocus.com/documentation/idol/IDOL_12_3/MediaServer_12.3_Documentation/Help/index.html#Actions/General/_ACI_QueueInfo_Token.htm) to the above action.

 If your webcam has an indicator light, it should now switch off.